-The Division 17 Fellows Chair for 2017-2018 is Johanna Nilsson, Ph.D. in the Counseling & Educational Psychology program at The University of Missouri-Kansas City.
+The Division 17 Fellows Chair for 2020-2021 is Elizabeth Holloway, Ph.D. in the Counseling Psychology program at Antioch University.
 She can be reached at email@example.com.
-Dr. Nilsson would be happy to consult and talk about the Fellows process with any SCP member.
+Dr. Holloway would be happy to consult and talk about the Fellows process with any SCP member.

 The Application Process